 Young people are key to any social movement for change.
-We are motivated to build a future with people seeking asylum and refugees where people in need of safety and security can find it in our community.
+We are motivated to build a future where people in need of safety and security can find it in our community.

 The Youth Action Project is a platform meaningfully engaging young people in the refugee justice movement and mobilises them around refugee rights campaigns, like #RightTrack.